malikgale/opensearchserver/_posts/2013-12-04-tutorial_en.markdown

 ## A few definitions

-Let's explain some key concepts of the search engines area:
+Let's see a few key concepts of the search engines area:

 * **Index**: this is where documents are stored, sorted and analysed with several algorithms to allow quick search.
 * **Crawler**: web crawler explores websites to index their pages.
-It can follow every links that it finds and be limited to some patterns of URL only.
+It can follow every links it finds and be limited to some patterns of URL only.
 It can read lots of types of document: web page, files, images, etc. There are also crawlers for filesystem and databases.
-* **Schema**: it is the index'structure.
+* **Schema**: it is the structure of the index.
 It defines the fields of indexed documents.
 * **Query**: queries are the full-text search queries.
-Several parameters can be configured in queries, specially which fields to search in, weight for each field, facets, snippets, etc.
+Several parameters can be configured in queries, especially which fields to search in, weight for each field, facets, snippets, etc.
-* **Facet**: facets are counter with filter, on particular fields.
+* **Facet**: facets are counters with filters, on particular fields.
-* **Snippet**: snippets are extracts of text that contain the searched keywords.
+* **Snippet**: snippets are extracts of text containing the searched keywords.
-* **Renderer**: in OpenSearchServer renderer are search pages that are extremely easy to set up and customize.
-Those page can then be embedded in your websites to let your users search your index.
+* **Renderer**: OpenSearchServer renderers are extremely easy to set up and to customize search pages.
+They can then be embedded in your website to let your users search your index.
 * **Parser**: parser extract structured information from indexed documents (title, author, description, ...)
-* **Analyzer**: analyzer are customizables components that can execute lots of process on the indexed or searched texts (split texts in tokens, remove accents or plural, ...)
+* **Analyzer**: analyzers are customizables components which can execute lots of processes on the indexed or searched texts (split texts in tokens, remove accents or plural, ...)
 * **Scheduler** : OpenSearchServer's scheduler is a powerful and highly customizable tasks manager

-This picture shows those main concepts:
+This picture shows these main concepts:

 ![Schéma global]({{ site.baseurl }}/assets/tutorial/schema3_en.png)

-Now that everything is crystal clear let's start!
+Now everything is crystal clear, let's start!

 ## Set up crawl and index documents

 ### Index creation and first configuration

 Let's start by creating an `index`.
 As explained the index is the heart of OpenSearchServer.
-It will store every `document` that are submitted.
+It will store every submitted `document`.

 * Name : `site`
 * Template : `web crawler`